tdviet/fedcloudclient/docs/quickstart.rst

 ===========

 The `Tutorial <https://docs.google.com/presentation/d/1aOdcceztXe8kZaIeVnioF9B0vIHLzJeklSNOdVCL3Rw/edit?usp=sharing>`_
-presentation is designed for new users of **fedcloudclient**.
+presentation is designed for new users of **FedCloud client**.
 It starts with the quick setup and basic usages, then step by step to more advanced scenarios.

 Setup
 *****

-* Install fedcloudclient via pip:
+* Install FedCloud client via pip:

 ::